mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

 }
 ```

-^ This allows you to encode a kind of state machine directly into the types.
+^ here is our definition of `Conn<I, A>`

----
+^ phantom types allow you to encode a kind of state machine directly into the types. it can guard against doing invalid things to state.

-todo: brain meme
+^ Fellow SwiftSummit speaker, Brandon Kase, who confusingly shares my name, gave a wonderful talk at this year's functional swift conference in berlin about phantom types and I encourage everyone to watch it.

-^ i believe if i were to represent this in meme form it might look a little something like this
+^ if i were to represent this slide in meme form i might have chosen the expanding brain meme...

 ---

-# [fit] Middleware states
+# Middleware states

 ```swift
 enum StatusOpen {}